umarcor/osvb/README.md

 ### To Do

 - cocotb can force signals by wrapping values in `Force()`.
 See [docs.cocotb.org: Quickstart Guide > Assigning values to signals](https://docs.cocotb.org/en/stable/quickstart.html#assigning-values-to-signals).
 Therefore, it should be possible to override the HDL description of `c` in `tb_dff.vhd`.
 I.e., to drive the simulation time through cocotb, while preserving other behavioural descriptions in the HDL testbench.
-- Can cocotb declare additional signals in the testbench (which are not declared in HDL)?
+- <strike>Can cocotb declare additional signals in the testbench (which are not declared in HDL)?
 Can it instantiate itself as component?
 Can it instantiate some other component that exists in a previously analised library?
-Can it connect the signals to the component?
+Can it connect the signals to the component?</strike> cocotb runs after elaboration, and GHDL's VPI works after elaboration only.

 ## Conclusions and future work